You are here

 - Visit the Art Gallery of Ontario’s premier collections of Canadian art featuring the famous Group of Seven.

 - Get lost in the crowds of Yonge-Dundas Square where the billboards and neon lights surround the swarms of people in Toronto’s most famous intersection.

-- Cheer on the Toronto Maple Leafs at an Air Canada Centre hockey game.
+- Cheer on the Toronto Maple Leafs at a Scotiabank Arena hockey game.
 Absorb the Canadian game’s history and touch the actual Stanley Cup at the Hockey Hall of Fame.

 - Skate under clear skies at Toronto’s outdoor rinks: Nathan Phillips Square, the Natrel Rink at Harbourfront Centre or Mississauga Celebration Square.

 - Shop ‘til you drop at the Eaton Centre and for designer wear at Bloor-Yorkville.